fanlidublin/DaysInDublin/Daily_Proverb.md

 - Waste no more time arguing about what a good person should be.
 Be one.
 Marcus Aurelius

-One of the greatest discoveries a person makes is to find they can do what they were afraid they couldn't do.
+- One of the greatest discoveries a person makes is to find they can do what they were afraid they couldn't do.
 Henry Ford

+- Never underestimate the ability of a small group of dedicated people to change the world.
+Indeed, it is the only thing that ever has.
+Margaret Mead